Taylor Swift’s Top 10 Songs For Healing

 “I would have loved you for a lifetime, leave it all behind.”

-And, we are reminded to be honest about how we feel in the moment, while also keeping in mind that those feelings have potential to evolve over time:
+And, you are reminded to be honest about how you feel in the moment, while also keeping in mind that those feelings have potential to evolve over time:

 “All you want from me now is the green light of forgiveness.
 I haven’t met the new me yet, but I think she’ll give you that.”